-This page contains advice on project planning and relevant tools for organisations prior to applying for Erasmus+ funding.
+This page contains advice on planning Erasmus+ projects, and useful resources to help organisations apply for Erasmus+ funding.

 European Development Plan

-The purpose of the European Development Plan is to ensure that the planned activities are relevant both for the individual participants and for the organisation as a whole, as activities have a higher impact on the quality of teaching and learning when they are well-integrated in the organisation's strategic development.
+The purpose of the European Development Plan is to ensure that the planned activities are relevant for the individual participants and are well-integrated with the organisation's strategic development.

-All Erasmus+ mobility between higher education institutions (HEIs) in Programme Countries must take place as part of an inter-institutional agreement between HEIs.
+All Erasmus+ mobility between higher education institutions (HEIs) in Programme Countries must take place as part of an inter-institutional agreement.